okami101/vuetify-admin/packages/cli/README.md

 You'll got 2 new npm scripts :

-* `yarn crud:make` : Main crud views command maker.
-Generate all necessary crud views with form into `src/resources/{Monsters}` and register new resource to `src/resources/index.js` file.
-Use `yarn vue-cli-service help crud:make` for all options detail
+* `yarn crud:make` : Main crud views command maker which :
+  * Generate all necessary basic crud views with separate form component inside dedicated resource folder under `src/resources/`.
+You can even generate all basic fields and inputs by passing complex object into "fields" options
+  * Register new resource to `src/resources/index.js` file
+  * Add new sidebar entry to `src/_nav.js` file

+> Use `yarn vue-cli-service help crud:make` for all options detail

 * `yarn crud:generate` :

 ## License